Dominic West biography

 Dominic West is one of seven children born to George and Moya West of Sheffield, Yorkshire, England.
 His father owned a successful plastics manufacturing plant and his mother was a homemaker who loved theater and influenced her son to start acting at age nine when he began appearing in community theater productions.

-As West grew older, his focus shifted from acting.
+As Dominic grew older, his focus shifted from acting.
 After he graduated from high school he ventured off to Argentina for a four-month stint as a cattle herder.
 The trip was an odd venture for a young man with such a bright future, but West claims he was "just trying to be different."

-When he returned from Argentina, West continued his education at Dublin's Trinity College.
+When he returned from Argentina, Dominic continued his education at Dublin's Trinity College.
 He graduated from the school in 1993 with a B.A. in English literature.
 But soon after, he realized his passion was for acting, so he enrolled in the Guildhall School of Music and Drama.

-After graduating, West began appearing in small roles in films like Richard III (1995), Surviving Picasso (1996) and The Gambler (1997).
+After graduating, Dominic began appearing in small roles in films like Richard III (1995), Surviving Picasso (1996) and The Gambler (1997).
 His early credits also include brief appearances in Spice World (1997) and as a palace guard in Star Wars: Episode 1 - The Phantom Menace (1999).

 Dominic West Filmography